Get the kids off the couch and jam-pack the school break with these 17 fun activities in Adelaide and beyond.

 Skateboarding, tennis, row boats and picnics in the sky?
 Reach new heights at Mega Adventure in West Beach just 20 minutes from the city.
 The gigantic aerial adventure course features more than 70 obstacles including ziplines, rope bridges, climbing towers and a few quirky additions like a floating esky and sky-high BMX bike.
 For those brave enough, take a leap of faith from the ParaJump or climb 30 metres to the crow’s nest lookout.
 If you’re not an adrenalin junky, take the steps up to the viewing platform and soak in sweeping views across the ocean and Adelaide Hills.

 Your little ones will climb, bounce and play the day away at Latitude, an epic activity centre that has something to keep kids of all ages entertained for hours.
-The perfect all-weather kid-friendly destination, this epic indoor centre has an impressive set up of more than 100 trampolines, rock climbing, stepping poles and an eight-meter bungee tower.
+The perfect all-weather kid-friendly destination and one of the best school holidays activities, this epic indoor centre has an impressive set up of more than 100 trampolines, rock climbing, stepping poles and an eight-meter bungee tower.
 There’s also a giant airbag, basketball lanes, dodgeball courts, a huge foam pit, aerial obstacle course and play zone.
 Rainy afternoon plans sorted!

 Get back to nature at Adelaide’s biggest playground - Mukanthi in Morialta Conservation Park.
 The award-winning nature-based playground sprawls over an area almost the size of Adelaide Oval and has five play areas to explore.
 With a focus on natural materials and experiences, kids can explore the climbing tower, huge slide, maze, climbing boulders, rope ladders and swings.
 There’s also barbecue facilities and sheltered picnic areas so bring your lunch and make a day of it.